THE LOTUS SUTRA AND A SET OF FUNDAMENTAL BUDDHIST TEACHINGS

 A hundred years after Shakyamuni Buddha's passing, a varied understanding of his teachings eventually led to the development of about twenty different branches within the Sangha.
 Several hundred years later, the Buddha's followers were roughly separated into two opposing traditions: a conservative group and a reformist group.
 It was in these circumstances that the Lotus Sutra was introduced as an inclusive teaching for both, called the One Buddha Vehicle, or simply One Vehicle.

 This teaching of the One Vehicle leads us to respect and appreciate one another in the understanding that all beings are precious and indispensable.
-When the truth of the One Vehicle is fully actualized, this world will achieve a great harmony, and people will overcome all national, racial, and religious differences to accept one another in cooperation toward the betterment of our world.
+When the truth of the One Vehicle is fully actualized, this world will achieve a great harmony, and people will overcome all national, racial, and religious differences and will accept one another in cooperation toward the betterment of our world.

 Rissho Kosei-kai believes that the integral essence of the Lotus Sutra, the One Vehicle, is so universal and practical that it is in fact common to all the world's religions and is relevant for people everywhere.
 The Lotus Sutra is a scripture capable of leading humanity from division to unity, from discord to harmony, from conflict to peace, in a word, to the realm of the One Vehicle.